 Modern Science and Technology

-A survey of topics in contemporary scientific circles, students encounter the hard science alongside discussions about the societal impacts of scientific and technological breakthroughs.
+A survey of topics of particular importance in modern science, students encounter the hard science alongside discussions about the societal impacts of scientific and technological breakthroughs.
 This course synthesizes the discussions from courses in previous terms to challenge students to view the high-tech world through a critical lens.
-Topics range from CRISPR to geo-engineering to artificial intelligence.
+Topics of particular emphasis include (1) artificial intelligence, (2) gene editing, and (3) digital technology.